-- ♦ The names and home address of the child and the child's parents or other persons believed to be responsible for the child's care. - ♦ The child's present whereabouts. - ♦ The child's age. - ◆ The nature and extent of the child's injuries, including any evidence of previous injuries. - The name, age, and condition of other children in the same household. - ◆ Any other information that you believe may be helpful in establishing the cause of the abuse or neglect to the child. - The identity of the person or persons responsible for the abuse or neglect to the child. - ♦ Your name and address.
+- ◆ The names and home address of the child and the child's parents or other persons believed to be responsible for the child's care.

+- The child's present whereabouts.

+- ♦ The child's age.

+- ◆ The allegation of child abuse, including the nature and extent of the child's injuries and any evidence of previous injuries.

+- What was heard or observed?

+- Who was involved?

+- Where did it happen?

+- When did it happen?

+- What actions have been taken?

+- The name, age, and condition of other children in the same household.

+- Any other information that you believe may be helpful in establishing the cause of the abuse or neglect to the child.

+- The identity of the person or persons responsible for the abuse or neglect to the child.

+- ◆ The name and address of the person making the report.

 A sample copy of form 470-0665, Report of Suspected Child Abuse, is included at the end of this Guide.
-This form is available from the DHS website (http://www.dhs.state.ia.us).
+This form is also available from the DHS website (https://dhs.iowa.gov/child-abuse).
 This specific form is not required, but you may use it as a guide in making a report of child abuse.